chaogeb/MagicSquare/README.md

 School project using C#, BUPT.
 A WPF GUI to generate Magic Square.

-The the algorithms of generating magic squares are authored by furzoom.
+The algorithms of generating magic squares are authored by furzoom.

 Find these algorithms at [枫竹梦][1].

 ## What it is